 How Much Does it Cost to Run a Hot tub?
+3 factors to consider

 Hot tub running costs can vary depending on several factors, including the size of the hot tub, the temperature settings, usage frequency, local electricity rates, and much more.